Skip to main content

 • Projects where the Trail Accelerator grant stands to leverage additional resources to ensure the success of the project.

-• Projects that promote community development, volunteer recruitment, new rider development, youth riding, and engaging marginalized community members.
-Higher preference will be given to projects that demonstrate a focus on diversity, equity, and inclusion.
+• Projects that promote community development, volunteer recruitment, new rider development, youth riding, and engaging under-represented community members.

 • A declined request does not imply that the project is not needed or valued.
 Those who do not receive a grant award may apply again in subsequent rounds.